 You may move back to explore the West Wing of the Forbidden City and its different buildings; or if you move further towards the end of the Imperial Garden you’ll see the city’s exit gate.

-Take your time to enjoy the One-Day In-Depth Forbidden City Tour with China Travel:
+Take your time to enjoy the 4-Day Beijing Essence and In-depth Forbidden City Tour with China Travel:

 - Our English-speaking expert guide will lead you to explore this largest imperial palace in the world and give you comprehensive explanations with pictures.